krithikaak05/campaignpulse/README.md

 ## 🔐 Continuous Integration

 Every pull request that touches the `dbt/` folder runs `dbt seed`, `dbt run`, and `dbt test` against a dedicated CI dataset in GitHub Actions.
 Authentication uses **Workload Identity Federation**, not a downloaded service account key, GitHub Actions proves its identity directly to Google Cloud through a short lived token exchange scoped to this specific repository, with no long lived credential ever stored as a secret.

 ---

+## 🔭 Future Scope

+- Add a conversion funnel visualization (view → cart → checkout → purchase) to the dashboard using the existing `fct_conversion_funnel` table, which is built and tested in the pipeline but not yet surfaced visually
+- Extend the synthetic ad spend model with campaign level granularity, not just channel level
+- Add anomaly detection on daily spend versus revenue to auto flag underperforming days

+---